Josef-Friedrich/check_zpool_scrub/README.md

     Show a short description / summary.
   -w, --warning=INTERVAL_WARNING
     Interval in seconds for warning state.
 Must be lower than -c.

+Performance data:
+  - last_ago
+      Time interval in seconds for last scrub.
+  - warning
+      Interval in seconds.
+  - critical
+      Interval in seconds.
 ```

 ## Testing